 Art and sport

 Sport and outdoor activities also feature prominently across the Discovery College campus.
-There’s a comprehensive PE programme in all year groups, a choice of co-curricular activities, and competitive sports including badminton, basketball cross-country equestrian, netball, tennis, rugby, golf, swimming, volleyball, football and touch rugby.
-The school’s Cobra teams play in tournaments held by the ISSFHK (International Schools Sports Federation Hong Kong), HKSSF (Hong Kong Schools Sports Federation) and ACAMIS (Association of China and Mongolia International Schools).
+There’s a comprehensive PE programme in all year groups, a choice of co-curricular activities, and a choice of competitive sports; these include badminton, basketball, cross-country equestrian, netball, tennis, rugby, golf, swimming, volleyball, football, and touch rugby.
+The school’s Cobra teams play in tournaments held by the ISSFHK (International Schools Sports Federation Hong Kong), HKSSF (Hong Kong Schools Sports Federation), and ACAMIS (Association of China and Mongolia International Schools).
 A house system brings students together in events such as sports tournaments, battle of the bands, and trivia quizzes, and there’s plenty of friendly competition here amongst students sporting temporary house tattoos and colours.

 Beyond the classroom